Women’s Magazines and the Cult of Hypocrisy

 Consider Julia Bluhm and Fiona Geraghty: both 14-year old girls, both already deeply affected by the fashion and magazine industry.
 Women’s magazines must pay attention to their legacy.

-More articles in WMC News & Features by Category: Girls, Health, International, Media
+More articles by Category: Girls, Health, International, Media